daesavellano/dandalandan-portfolio/content/tswd/project_1.md

 ## Initial sketches

 Sketches were made to see how each page would look like using [Canva](https://www.canva.com/design/DAG5CuAUwrA/apSaE_QUrxyX1CVYnXvmLA/edit?utm_content=DAG5CuAUwrA&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton), along with draft visualizations based on available data.
+The sketches are meant to be looked at top to bottom (by column) then left to right, as if they were a continuous website.
 Data will need to be studied further to better understand how to visualize information and communicate the story.

 <center><img src="/images/posts/tswd/final_project/part_one/initial_sketches_page_1.png" alt="Page 1" style="max-width: 100%; height: auto;" /></center>
 <center><img src="/images/posts/tswd/final_project/part_one/initial_sketches_page_2.png" alt="Page 2" style="max-width: 100%; height: auto;" /></center>